HATFormer: Historic Handwritten Arabic Text Recognition with Transformers: Introduction

 This paper introduces \proposedSystemName{}, a transformer-based historical Arabic HTR system that leverages self-attention mechanisms to capture long-range dependencies, outperforming traditional HTR methods for complex scripts like Arabic.
 HTR systems such as \citet{shi2016end} have traditionally relied on convolutional neural networks~(CNNs)~\citep{lecun1989handwritten} for feature extraction and recurrent neural networks (RNNs)~\citep{rumelhart1986learning} for text generation.
 However, RNN-based methods often struggle to capture long-range dependencies, which are more crucial for handling Arabic scripts than for English scripts.
 Recently, transformer~\citep{vaswani2017attention} methods have shown to be promising for modern and historical English HTR tasks, with \citet{li2023trocr}, \citet{fujitake2024dtrocr}, and \citet{parres2023fine} achieving state-of-the-art character error rates (CER) of 2.9\%, 2.4\%, and 2.7\%, respectively. \proposedSystemName{} builds on the success of pretrained vision and text transformers in HTR, introducing key adaptations to handle the intrinsic challenges of Arabic for more accurate recognition of historical text.

-We will show through experimental verification that the inductive bias of the transformer's attention mechanism effectively addresses the following three intrinsic challenges \citep{najam2023analysis, faizullah2023survey} of Arabic script absent in English.
-First, Arabic is written in cursive, making characters visually harder to distinguish.
+We will show through experimental verification that the inductive bias of the transformer's attention mechanism effectively addresses the following three intrinsic challenges \citep{najam2023analysis, faizullah2023survey} of Arabic script.
+First, Arabic is required to be written in cursive, making characters visually harder to distinguish.
 The attention mechanism allows the model to better differentiate between connected characters.
 Second, Arabic characters are context-sensitive, meaning a character's shape can change depending on its position in a word and adjacent characters.
 Attention helps accurately decompose these visual representations by focusing on the relevant context within the sequence.
 Third, the Arabic language includes diacritics, which are markings above or below characters that can completely alter the semantics of a word.
 Attention enables the model to effectively identify diacritics by considering their contextual influence on surrounding characters.

 In addition to the intrinsic challenges of Arabic scripts, Arabic handwritten datasets, especially historical ones, are significantly smaller than those available for languages like English.
 Many HTR works \citep{li2023trocr, wigington2018start, zhang2019sequence} focus on languages using the modern Latin alphabet, such as English and French, where large amounts of training data are readily available.
-Common datasets include IAM \citep{marti2002iam} and RIMES \citep{grosicki2024rimes}, containing over 1,500 and 12,500 pages, respectively.
+Common datasets include IAM \citep{marti2002iam}, with over 1,500 handwritten pages, and RIMES \citep{grosicki2024rimes}, which comprises a mix of handwritten and printed text across approximately 12,500 pages.
 In contrast, the largest public dataset for handwritten Arabic \citep{saeed2024muharaf} consists of just over 1,600 pages, while another widely used dataset, KHATT \citep{mahmoud2012khatt}, contains only 1,000 pages.
+A notable exception is the MADCAT \citep{madcat_1_2012, madcat_2_2013, madcat_3_2013} dataset, which contains over 40,000 pages of handwritten Arabic.
+However, it is not focused on historical writing, highlighting the limited availability of resources for historical texts.